 A few ways you can fix your mindset is by even realizing what beliefs you have that are no longer serving you.
 You can’t fix what you don’t know is broken.

-So try journaling (These journal prompts will really help!), meditating, or even my coaching session where we’ll talk about your mindset and limiting beliefs.
+So try journaling, meditating, or even my coaching session where we’ll talk about your mindset and limiting beliefs.

 In the Blog Kickstarter Coaching Program, we’ll go through what’s holding you back and give you a path to help you move forward.